FarazSahabi/DSA210_Project/README.md

 The dataset for this project consists of publicly available economic indicators that track inflation, interest rates, consumer spending, investment, etc. over time.
 All data will be taken from the **Federal Reserve Economic Data (FRED)**, a publicly accessible database maintained by the **Federal Reserve Bank of St. Louis** which provides accurate, up-to-date U.S. economic time series data.
 Here’s what I’ll be analyzing:

 - **Date:** The specific month and year for each recorded data point.

+- **Recession Periods:** The specific time periods of U.S. recessions that took place that were influential in economic shifts.

 - **Inflation (CPI):** Measures the percentage change in consumer prices over time.
   *(Source: U.S. Bureau of Labor Statistics via FRED)*